-Thinking about where you’d like to live next year is an exciting experience and can be less stressful when you get a head start.
-While you may feel pressure to sign a lease early, there are always housing options in Boulder and some may not become available until the spring semester.
-If you have questions about when to sign a lease, Off-Campus Housing & Neighborhood Relations (OCH&NR) is here to help.
+Thinking about where you’d like to live next year can be exciting and less stressful when you get a head start.
+While you may feel pressure to sign a lease early, it’s better to make sure you are fully prepared for your search and find the right lease for you.
+If you have questions about when to sign a lease, Off-Campus Housing & Neighborhood Relations (OCHNR) is here to help.
 As you begin your search, here are a few tips and resources.

 Prepare for the search

-First, do some research.
-Create a budget that includes what you can afford for rent, utilities, internet, etc. Look at public transportation options.
+The first step is to do some research.
+Start by creating a budget that includes not just rent, but also utilities, internet, groceries, etc. Check out what public transportation options are available in different neighborhoods.
 Check out the crime rates, and ask other students about their experiences living in their neighborhoods.
 You can always email email@example.com to get insight from a neighborhood ambassador for advice on your off-campus living experience.

 Research properties and commutes